Battlefront:WWII Scenarios

 Zipped MS-Word format (141k)

-A campaign game based on the border wars between South Africa and UNITA vs Cubans and Angola Africa, 1980s 3JUN2007
+A campaign game based on the border wars between South Africa and UNITA vs Cubans and Angola Africa, 1980s R. Mark Davies

 Blitzkrieg Commander Scenarios